English

 Recently, we have been working on developing our Reading Spine.
 This is a selection of carefully-selected texts that are guaranteed reads for our children whilst at Birchfield.
 We have chosen them based on what our children need whilst considering how we can ensure that all of our children hear and experience a range of high-quality texts.
 You can view our Reading Spine below.

-Reading Skills Progression Map
+Birchfield Primary School Reading Progression Map